 Today, I want to address the readers of MyWifeQuitHerJob.com who are currently on the sidelines with very little money.
 I want to address those of you who have no idea where to begin but want to start your own business someday.

 How do you convince yourself to begin?
-How do you lay the groundwork for your future business if you don’t feel ready today?
-Here’s what I would do in your situation.
+How do you lay the groundwork for your future business if you don’t feel ready?
+Today, I’m going to teach you how to start a business with no money.
+And here’s how I would do it.

 Start Gathering An Audience

 Before I started my blog, I used to think that no one would care about what I had to say.
-And as a result, I had extremely low expectations when I first started writing for MyWifeQuitHerJob.com.
+And as a result, I had extremely low expectations when I first decided to start a blog over at MyWifeQuitHerJob.com.
 To put things in perspective, I didn’t think that anyone would read my blog except for close friends.

 But then something surprising happened.
 Very few of my friends took an interest in my writing.
 And instead, complete strangers started emailing me about my experiences and my philosophies on life.